Implication of multiple source populations of Galactic cosmic rays from proton and helium spectra: Modeling of the spectra in a physical propagation framework

 Recent observations of TeV halos around pulsars \cite{2017Sci...358..911A,2021PhRvL.126x1103A} suggest that the diffusion coefficient around the pulsars is much smaller than the average one inferred from CR secondary-to-primary ratios, indicating that the diffusion should be spatially-dependent \cite{2018ApJ...863...30F,2018PhRvD..97l3008P}.
 It has also been proposed that the spatially-dependent propagation (SDP) model can account for several observational anomalies of CRs and $\gamma$ rays \cite{2012ApJ...752L..13T,2012PhRvL.108u1102E,2016MNRAS.462L..88R, 2018PhRvD..97f3008G,2022FrPhy..1744501Q}.
 In this work we adopt the two-halo approach\footnote{In reality the slow diffusion regions may not occupy the full Galactic disk, and the spatial distribution of the diffusion coefficient may be very complicated \cite{2019ApJ...879...91J}.
-We use the two-halo model to effectively describe the slow diffusion in the vicinities of sources and fast diffusion otherwise, with proper filling factor of the slow diffusion regions \cite{2024PhRvD.110j3039S}.} of the diffusion coefficient, with slow diffusion in a thin disk and a fast diffusion in a thick halo.
+We use the two-halo model to effectively describe the slow diffusion in the vicinity of sources and fast diffusion otherwise, with proper filling factor of the slow diffusion regions \cite{2024PhRvD.110j3039S}.} of the diffusion coefficient, with slow diffusion in a thin disk and a fast diffusion in a thick halo.
+Note that if one only discusses the spectral structures of CRs, the SDP scenario is not necessarily required.
+Nevertheless, the basic conclusion of this work, i.e., the requirement of multiple source components, is not affected by such a setting of the SDP model.
 The diffusion coefficient is parameterized as \cite{2023FrPhy..1844301M}

 with ${\mathcal R}_0\equiv 4$ GV, $f(z)=\xi+(1-\xi)[1-\exp(-z^2/2h^2)]$, where $h$ is the characteristic thickness of the slow-diffusion disk, $\xi$ is a constant describing the suppression factors of $D_0$ in the disk region with respect to the halo region.
 This parameterization form connects the disk and halo smoothly.
-Different from Ref.~\cite{2023FrPhy..1844301M}, here we introduce a break of the rigidity dependence of the diffusion coefficient, with slopes $\delta_1$ and $\delta_2$ below and above ${\mathcal R}_1$, in both the disk and halo regions to account for the observational breaks of B/C and B/O ratios \cite{2022SciBu..67.2162D}, rather than assuming a gradually changing $\delta$ from the disk to the halo.
+Here we introduce a break of the rigidity dependence of the diffusion coefficient, with slopes $\delta_1$ and $\delta_2$ below and above ${\mathcal R}_1$, in both the disk and halo regions to account for the observational breaks of B/C and B/O ratios \cite{2022SciBu..67.2162D}.
+Different assumptions of abrupt or gradually changing $\delta$ from the disk to the halo \cite{2012ApJ...752L..13T,2018PhRvD..97l3008P} are expected to result in similar effects on the observed spectra.

 The propagation parameters are obtained through fitting to the newest measurements of the B/C and B/O ratios, together with the C and O fluxes from $\sim0.01$ GeV/n to $\sim5$ TeV/n by Voyager-1 \cite{2016ApJ...831...18C}, ACE \cite{2019SCPMA..6249511Y}, AMS-02 \cite{2021PhR...894....1A}, and DAMPE \cite{2022SciBu..67.2162D}.
 See also Refs.~\cite{2016PhRvD..94l3007F,2021PhRvD.104l3001Z} for constraining the SDP parameters with different parameterizations using the Bayesian inference.
 Note that we use the same time period as AMS-02 from May, 2011 to May, 2018 to extract the ACE data to enable a consistent solar modulation effect \cite{2019SCPMA..6249511Y}.
 The solar modulation is described with the force-field approximation \cite{1968ApJ...154.1011G}.
 The injection spectrum of primary C and O is assumed to be a smoothly broken power law form of rigidity